 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Watercraft This Summer
+Company You Want On Your Fishing Boat This Summer

-Sure, you could engage in attempted bug removal, or try to get rid of the unwelcome guests on your own.
+Sure, you could engage in attempted bug removal, or try to get rid of the insects on your own.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that sail boat application must be done before a boat is put in the waters of Rosewood.
+Please remember that ski boat application must be done before a boat is put in the waters of Rosewood.

-For many people in Rosewood, southeast Wisconsin and northern IL, summer is all about being on the water.
+For many people in Rosewood, southeast Wisconsin and northern IL, summer is all about the water.
 Click here to schedule a pontoon boat treatment, so that you can be sure the only guests aboard will be invited ones.